 6. Celebration Park

-You’ll find Chef Asif’s street food grub, Deccani Bites, at the Celebration food truck park, along with more than a half-dozen other vendors selling everything from barbecue to Greek.
-They line up waterside around a covered, open-air bar.
+The Celebration food truck park consists of more than a half-dozen vendors selling everything from barbecue to Greek.
+They line up waterside around a covered, open-air bar with live music daily from 6–9 p.m.
 It’s one of the liveliest, most casual dining experiences Naples has to offer.
-The Great Foodini’s Mobile Bistro is a popular choice for global specialties like poutine, lobster corn dog, and mini duck quesadillas.

 Pro Tip: Across the canal, the brains behind Celebration Park, Rebecca Maddox, also owns Three60 Market.
 If you’re craving tomato pie that rivals Charleston’s, that’s the place to go.